jesse-shopify/lox-parsers/README.md

 ### nom-lox ✅
 A complete parser implementation using the [nom](https://github.com/Geal/nom) parser combinator library.
 Nom is known for its zero-copy parsing approach and excellent performance.

-**Status**: ✅ Complete and working
+**Status**: ✅ Complete and working (library-only)
 - Handles all basic Lox language constructs
 - Uses shared `lox-ast` crate
-- Passes all tests
+- All tests passing (3 test cases)
-- Includes REPL and file parsing modes
+- Library-only implementation for use as dependency
 - Correct operator precedence and associativity

 ### pest-lox ⚠️
 A parser implementation using the [pest](https://github.com/pest-parser/pest) PEG parser generator.
 Pest uses grammar files to generate parsers.

-**Status**: ⚠️ Builds but has runtime issues
+**Status**: ⚠️ Library-only with runtime issues
 - Grammar file defined in `lox.pest`
 - Uses shared `lox-ast` crate
+- Compiles successfully with warnings
-- Builds successfully but crashes on parsing
+- Runtime crashes during parsing (Option::unwrap() on None)
-- Needs debugging for proper operation
+- All 3 tests fail due to parser implementation bugs

 ### chumsky-lox ⚠️
 A parser implementation using the [chumsky](https://github.com/zesterer/chumsky) parser combinator library.